RouterRoidz/NoSSL-WiiU/README.md

 Open the Homebrew Launcher, and launch the NoSSL patcher app that you installed.
 It should return to the Homebrew launcher after a few seconds.

 7: If everything went well, HTTPS traffic should appear on Fiddler!
 Congratulations, you did it correctly.

+## A few things to know.

+For reasons currently unknown, NoSSL patcher does NOT work with Aroma CFW.
+Please use Tiramisu for this guide.